Face Recognition: Effective Methods & Techniques

 Artificial Neural Networks Approaches for Face Detection

-Artificial Neural Networks (ANNs) play a significant role in facial recognition.
+Artificial Neural Networks (ANNs) play a significant role in facial recognition, not to mention that they are far superior to facial liveness detection performed by humans.
 Various methods have been proposed involving multiple neural network types: Deep Convolution, Radial Basis, Bilinear Convolution, and Back Propagation, etc.

 Two ANN methods deserve a more detailed overview:

 Multitask Cascaded Convolutional Network (MTCNN) is a GitHub library powered by the Python language.
 Inspired by a study on face detection, this network is capable of locating and returning face coordinates or the pixel values of a detected face.
 Moreover, MTCNN can locate facial "keypoints" such as eyes, nose, chin, and mouth, etc. MTCNN represents a detected face in a rectangular box.
 MTCNN proves to be faster when powered by a GPU and the likes of CUDA: it can process up to 100 images per second.